State Highway 31 Widening, CR 3344 to Hill County Line (Hubbard Bypass)

 Features & Highlights

-This $63.9-million project for TxDOT will improve almost 10 miles of Texas State Highway 31 in Hill County, Texas.
-Our scope of work includes creating a 5.5-mile-long realignment of the highway around of the town of Hubbard; widening and reconstructing the existing two-lane rural highway to four lanes with grade-separated interchanges; 12 new bridges; 32 concrete box culverts; and over 2.5 million cubic yards of embankment.
+This $63.9-million project for TxDOT improved almost 10 miles of Texas State Highway 31 in Hill County, Texas.
+Our scope of work included creating a 5.5-mile-long realignment of the highway around of the town of Hubbard; widening and reconstructing the existing two-lane rural highway to four lanes with grade-separated interchanges; 12 new bridges; 32 concrete box culverts; and over 2.5 million cubic yards of embankment.

-The new bypass will help to reduce congestion by routing through-traffic around the southern end of Hubbard, rather than through town.
-New grade separations at five existing intersections will improve safety by eliminating crossings with the highway, and improved drainage crossings will help to mitigate flooding.
-The project has a 28-month schedule, and we are working to keep pace despite record rains (more than double the rainfall in a typical year for Hill County) and intense summer heat.
-These conditions have required several team members to step up, with many crews working double shifts during nights.
+The new bypass reduces congestion by routing through-traffic around the southern end of Hubbard, rather than through town.
+New grade separations at five existing intersections improved safety by eliminating crossings with the highway, and improved drainage crossings help mitigate flooding.
+The project had a 28-month schedule, but Sundt worked to keep pace despite record rains (more than double the rainfall in a typical year for Hill County) and intense summer heat.
+These conditions required several team members to step up, with many crews working double shifts during nights.